-Once Richard's replacement had been contemplated, within the perceived instability of a situation where rivals to his throne (the Princes) already existed, it was but a short step to recognizing that the Princes would have to go.
-If they threatened Richard, they would be an even greater threat to anyone who supplanted him.
-I believe that Margaret understood this.
-She would have had more reason to think about this aspect of the situation than Buckingham.
-It was her son who, at this early point, toward the beginning of Richard's reign, was directly threatened by the sense of instability.
+AMERICAN Brwho, at this early point, toward the beginning of Richard's reign, was directly threatened by the sense of instability.
 Buckingham was not.
 But it may be that Buckingham had already, on his own, considered murdering the Princes, either to further secure Richard's title and his own ascendancy, or for other, more far-reaching reasons.
-Whether Buckingham had already thought about it or whether it was just now suggested to him by Margaret, I believe it most likely that their communication on the matter was circuitous and cautious, neither one willing to openly commit himself to such a course in the other's presence.
+Whether Buckingham had already thought about it or whether it was just now suggested to him by Margaret, I believe it most likely that their communication on the matter was circuitous and cautious, neither one willing to openly commit to such a course in the other's presence.
 One of them may have observed that if Richard were to order the Princes' deaths, the suspicions already being cast upon him might be expected to multiply and turn to active opposition.
 And there I believe they left it, without a definite conclusion.

 Buckingham returned to Richard.
 Perhaps very shortly thereafter, they talked about the situation.
 I believe that Buckingham now urged upon Richard the action he had, perhaps, shrunk from, which he may have deluded himself into thinking he could avoid or, at the least, delay.
 I do not believe the choice could have come easily.
-Nevertheless, the choice was made and the order given, by the only man who had the power to give it.84 Someone--it may have been Buckingham or it may have been another person--conveyed the order to the Tower.
+Nevertheless, the choice was made and the order given, by the only man who had the power to give it.88 Someone-it may have been Buckingham or it may have been another person-conveyed the order to the Tower.
 The Princes died.